Fun FOOD Frolic

 Similar to other Southeast Asian countries, Malaysia is also known for its fabulous hawker center culture.
 That is the reason; there are so many incredible food streets and complexes in Kuala Lumpur selling delicious, fresh local, and Asian dishes at pocket-friendly prices.

-During our trip to Malaysia, and previously to Singapore, we ditched the expensive restaurants.
-Instead, we explored the best of local flavors at the renowned hawker centers and food streets.
+We ditched the expensive restaurants during our trip to Malaysia and previously to Singapore.
+Instead, we explored the best local flavors at the renowned hawker centers and food streets.

 Hawker Centre in South East Asia